sOvr9000/hextorio/README.md

   - Something like a +/- 15% variation of total loot value per chest would be nice to see for a change.

 ### Optimizations
-- Store hex states as their flat indices in trade objects.
-Using *indirection* like this will almost certainly improve save times and reduce save file sizes to some degree.
 - Distribute hex tile (concrete) placement across more ticks in smaller loads so that instead of stuttering every 20 frames, it's more like negligibly small stutters on every frame.
 - Consider the potential of an LRU cache improving trade overview processing times.

-### Bugfixes
-- Fix that the mod's main buttons in the top left of the screen sometimes don't show up on rejoining a server.
-- Verify that when an extra trade is created in a hex core from bonus effect of bronze-ranked items, the respective item in the extra trade is not replaced by coins.
-This bug has been observed at least once in 1.2.x, but it could potentially have been indirectly fixed with the second or third trade generation overhaul somewhere in 1.4.x or 1.5.x.

 ### Development Workflow
 - Add menu simulations designated for testing common, important, and heavily used features of the mod, only enabled when in development mode (*never* enabled in production).